 Whether it’s a book or a business or a lemonade stand – is understanding your audience.
 Nearly 60 percent of the authors we surveyed attributed their success to their book’s subject matter being targeted to a specific audience’s needs.
 The key questions Lulu authors answered about their target markets are: What is my audience interested in?
 Where do they spend time online and in the real world?
 How do they already satisfy their need for content similar to mine (e.g., blogs, magazines, social communities, events, video, etc.)?
 What can my book offer them that’s not available anywhere else?
 Good and full answers to these questions form the foundation of for what’s next.

-2. Know what attributes of your book will make it stand out and what marketing activities will best highlight these strengths to help drive sales.
+2. Know what attributes of your book will make it stand out

 To help you understand these steps, we asked our authors what made a difference for them.
 Here’s how authors ranked specific items and the frequency with which they said they were important: